 Final word about osteitis pubis

 Osteitis pubis or pubic overload can be successfully treated for most runners, but it can take months to resolve.
 Generally, we recommend you see an expert who can get the correct diagnosis.
-Overall treatment should apply basic principles of reduced running, rehab, and graded return to running.
+Treatment should apply basic principles of reduced running, rehab, and graded return to running.
 Finally, only consider injections if your pain continues.

 Scott Newton is a musculoskeletal physiotherapist based in central London.
 He is an expert in managing pelvic and lower limb injuries in runners.
 Contact him directly through his website www.londonrunningphysio.com